mrworf/plexupdate/README.md

 - PLEXSERVER
   If set, and combined with AUTOINSTALL, the script will automatically check if the server is in-use and defer the update.
 Great for crontab users.
 PLEXSERVER should be set to the IP/DNS of your Plex Media Server, which typically is 127.0.0.1
+- PLEXPORT
+  Sets the port to use along with PLEXSERVER
 - AUTOUPDATE
   Makes plexupdate.sh automatically update itself using git.
 Note!
 This will fail if git isn't available on the command line.
 - AUTOINSTALL